ManuRua/feeder-service/README.md

 nc 127.0.0.1 4000
 ```

-Then, test to write some product SKU and see how the client is disconnect.
+Then, test to write some product SKU and see how the client is disconnected.

 - If the input has a valid format and it does not exist before, it will be persisted in the log file into *tmp/products.log*, and will count as unique product.
 - If the input has a valid format but is exists before, it will count as duplicated product.